Not so Fun Facts

 For detailed information on each drug, refer to http://teens.drugabuse.gov/facts/index.php

-For a fun game to learn more about all drugs, please refer to http://teens.drugabuse.gov/havefun/pick_a_card/index.php
+For fun games to help learn more about all drugs, please refer to http://teens.drugabuse.gov/interactives-and-videos

 Are there Treatments for Addicts?

-There are treatments for addictions, but getting a person who is addicted into treatment problems can be difficult.
-Sometimes a loved one can convince that person or sometimes it is a legal requirement to get them out of trouble.
+There are treatments for drug addictions, but getting a person who is addicted into treatment problems can be difficult.
+Sometimes a loved one can convince that person or sometimes it is a legal requirement to get them into treatment facilities.
 The good news is that the right program can be beneficial to some addicts.

 Tips to Avoid Drugs